brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/SystemComplianceCheck/README.md

 ## 📄 Script Descriptions

 1. **🔍 Check-ServicesPort-Connectivity.ps1**
-   A diagnostic tool that checks the connectivity of specific service ports in real time, helping verify compliance with network connectivity configurations and ensuring critical services are reachable.
+   Checks the connectivity of specific service ports in real time, helping verify network configuration compliance and ensuring critical services are reachable.

 2. **🖥️ Check-Shorter-ADComputerNames.ps1**
-   Identifies AD computer names that are shorter than a specified length, ensuring adherence to organizational naming conventions.
+   Identifies AD computer names shorter than a specified length, ensuring adherence to naming conventions.

-3. **📋 Retrieve-InstalledSoftwareList.ps1**
-   Audits installed software across AD computers, generating an inventory report to check compliance with software usage policies.

-4. **🔐 Organize-CERTs-Repository.ps1**
+3. **🔐 Organize-CERTs-Repository.ps1**
    Organizes SSL/TLS certificates within the repository by issuer, ensuring proper management and compliance with security standards.

-5. **📂 Retrieve-ADComputer-SharedFolders.ps1**
+4. **📂 Retrieve-ADComputer-SharedFolders.ps1**
-   Scans AD workstations for shared folders and logs the results, helping ensure that only authorized shares are in place.
+   Scans AD workstations for shared folders and logs the results to ensure only authorized shares are in place.

-6. **📡 Retrieve-DHCPReservations.ps1**
+5. **📡 Retrieve-DHCPReservations.ps1**
-   Lists DHCP reservations from servers, allowing filtering by hostname or description.
-This ensures proper network documentation.
+   Lists DHCP reservations from servers, allowing filtering by hostname or description, ensuring proper network documentation.

-7. **🛡️ Retrieve-Elevated-ADForestInfo.ps1**
+6. **🛡️ Retrieve-Elevated-ADForestInfo.ps1**
-   Gathers information about elevated accounts and groups across the AD forest, helping monitor privileged users and ensuring security compliance.
+   Gathers information on elevated accounts and groups across the AD forest to help monitor privileged users and ensure security compliance.

-8. **🌐 Retrieve-Empty-DNSReverseLookupZone.ps1**
+7. **🌐 Retrieve-Empty-DNSReverseLookupZone.ps1**
-   Detects empty DNS reverse lookup zones, aiding DNS cleanup and ensuring proper zone configuration.
+   Detects empty DNS reverse lookup zones to aid in DNS cleanup and ensure proper zone configuration.

+8. **📋 Retrieve-InstalledSoftwareList.ps1**
+   Audits installed software across AD computers, generating a report to check compliance with software usage policies.

 9. **💽 Retrieve-ServersDiskSpace.ps1**
    Collects disk space usage data from multiple AD servers, providing insights into system health and storage compliance.

 10. **🔑 Retrieve-Windows-ProductKey.ps1**
-    Retrieves Windows product keys from the registry, ensuring systems are properly licensed and compliant with software licensing policies.
+    Retrieves Windows product keys from the registry, ensuring systems are properly licensed and compliant with licensing policies.

 11. **✂️ Shorten-LongFileNames.ps1**
-    Automatically shortens file names that exceed a certain length, preventing file system errors and ensuring compliance with naming standards.
+    Automatically shortens file names that exceed a specified length, preventing file system errors and ensuring compliance with naming standards.

 ## 🚀 How to Use

-Each script is user-friendly and straightforward:

 1. **Check-ServicesPort-Connectivity.ps1**
    - Run the script, input the service ports, and view real-time results, which are also logged for later review.